-There are three different companies that collect credit data and create credit reports and scores, these are called Credit Reference Agencies (CRA), they are: TransUnion, Experian, and Equifax.
+There are three main companies that collect credit data and create credit reports and scores, these are called Credit Reference Agencies (CRAs), they are: TransUnion, Experian, and Equifax.
 Each CRA gets their info from different organisations and uses their own scoring system to work out your credit score, so your score will be different with each CRA.

 The credit score you see when checking your credit report may not be the same as what lenders see when checking your credit application.
 The score you see is designed in a way to help you understand how lenders may see you based on the info in your report.